SQL-Academy/en.sql-academy/course/module-6/table-data-type/article.md

+---
+meta:
+    title: 'Data types for table columns'
+    description: 'Data types for table columns in SQL'
+---

 # Data types for table columns

 In SQL, each column in a table must have a specific data type that specifies what type of information can be stored in that column.